OpenOverlayRouter/oor/README.md

 Overview
 --------

 The Locator/ID Separation Protocol (LISP) is being developed within the IETF as a potential solution to the routing scalability problem documented in RFC 4984.
 It uses the concept of Endpoint IDentifiers (EIDs) to name hosts in edge networks, and Routing LOCators (RLOCs) for nodes in transit networks.
 EIDs and RLOCs are syntactically indistinguishable from current IPv4 and IPv6 addresses, enabling backwards compatibility with the existing Internet architecture.
 A distributed database, the mapping system, is responsible for maintaining the associations between EIDs and RLOCs.
 LISP Mobile Node (LISP-MN) is a specification to enable fast host mobility using LISP.

-The LISPmob project aims to deliver a full implementation of both LISP and LISP-MN for Linux, but parts of the implementation may be reusable on other Unix-like operating systems.
+The LISPmob project aims to deliver a full implementation of both LISP and LISP-MN for Linux-like systems, but parts of the implementation may be reusable on other Unix-like operating systems.

-Please note that version 0.3 introduces major changes in the code architecture and branch 0.3 is considered experimental.
-Not all features present in previous versions are in 0.3 yet.
+Please note that version 0.3 introduced major changes in the code architecture Most features present in previous version have been ported to 0.3, but not all yet.
 See section "Version 0.3" below for more details.
-For a more featured (but frozen) version use latest code in 'release-0.2' branch (currently 0.2.4) and refer to the README file there.
+If you are interested in a specific function not yet implemented in version 0.3, use latest code in 'release-0.2' branch (currently 0.2.4) and refer to the README file there.

 In version 0.3 the code was generalized and now it not only serves to MNs, but also can be used in a domestic router (Linux or OpenWRT) to provide LISP routing capabilities (xTR).
 Please refer to "OpenWRT" section at the end for details on router/OpenWRT configuration.

 LISPmob consists of three major components: